pikvm/pikvm/docs/faq.md

 ??? question "LEDs/Switches does not work in ATX control"
     Double check your wiring as per [the documentation](/README.md#setting-up-the-v2).
 Make sure you placed the relays (G3VM-61A1) in the correct orientation.
 The relays for switches (Power, Reset) have a different orientation than the ones for LEDs.

+??? question "My Pi keeps disconnecting from my wireless!"
+    You can try the following: Edit "/etc/conf.d/wireless-regdom" and look for your region and uncomment it.
+Example: WIRELESS_REGDOM="US"

+??? question "PiKVM Complains about low power warnings"
+    Are you using a `proper` power supply?
+Not one you hacked together?
+    Some USB power bricks advertise 5V @ 2.1A or higher, but can’t deliver consistent 5V.
+Best to use rpi foundation recommended power supplies